Cyber Security Course Syllabus

 Security Operations with QRadar

-This module offers specialized training in IBM QRadar, an advanced SIEM solution used for security monitoring and threat management.
-The cyber security course syllabus starts with a thorough examination of log analysis, instructing students on how to employ QRadar to gather, parse, and analyze security logs from various devices within an enterprise network.
+The cybersecurity course syllabus starts with an overview of log analysis, teaching students to use QRadar for gathering and analyzing security logs from various devices in an enterprise network.
 This process is crucial for effectively detecting anomalies and potential security incidents.

 Security Operations with Splunk